 Before any work is done, please make sure to schedule a grant meeting with the SC250 Coordinator.
 For convenience, the SC250 Coordinator may hold Webex meetings with all grantees from a grant cycle.

-Once a grant agreement is signed by all parties, leave an estimated six weeks for the first grant payment to be distributed.
+Once a grant agreement is signed by all parties, leave an estimated eight weeks for the first grant payment to be distributed.
 With the County 250 Organizing Grant, the grant award is 100% upfront when a county or city is your fiscal agent.
 For all other fiscal agents and for all competitive grants, the award is 80% upfront and 20% at completion of report paperwork.
 Money will be disbursed once the grant agreement is completed and approved by SC250 and SCDAH staff.

 Please keep in mind this cash flow when structuring vendor/consultant agreements.
 Please reach out to SC250 with any questions or concerns.